NourSaf/Pixelmaps-and-Pixeldata-/README.md

 # Pixelmaps and Pixeldata

-The core idea of the course is to extract information from pixels and control them using p5.js libraries to achive a certain goal.
+The core idea of the course is to extract information from pixels <br>
+and control them using p5.js libraries to achive a certain goal.<br>

-This is the documentation of my project
+This is the documentation of my project <br>
 Course name: Pixelmaps and Pixeldata, Methoden Labor <br>
-Class: Information-design
+Class: Information-design <br>
-Supervisor: Robin Coenen
+Supervisor: Robin Coenen <br>
-Student: Nour Al Safadi
+Student: Nour Al Safadi <br>

-University of the Arts in berlin (Udk) Informationsgestaltung-Klasse
+University of the Arts in berlin (Udk)<br>
+Informationsgestaltung-Klasse<br>
-Sommer Semester 20223
+Sommer Semester 20223<br>